 Let them use the cheap Amazon ones to trade.
 You can also purchase a lanyard on Amazon or at Disney for $12.00-$20.00.

 Some people do frown upon this plan because they are not official Disney pins.
 My answer to that is, tell me how many times your child has lost interest in something after spending a ton of money on them?
 I can’t even count how many times!
-Between Guitar Lessons, Ice Skating Lessons, the Nintendo Switch and yes they are now even over pin trading.
+Between Guitar Lessons, Ice Skating Lessons, the Nintendo Switch and yes, they are now even over pin trading.
 This is a good way to dip your feet in without spending a ton of money.

-SNACKS- A box of granola bars, snack packs, cookies, or goldfish will always be cheaper than purchasing a snack for $6.00 and up per snack.
+SNACKS- A box of granola bars, snack packs, cookies, or goldfish will always be cheaper than purchasing a snack for $6.00 and up, per snack.
 Click here to see how to use Amazon’s delivery services to have your snacks and meals delivered straight to your hotel!
 This is mainly set up for Disney World but can still be applied to any hotel near Disneyland.
 Just keep in mind, you will need to be there for the delivery if your hotel does not have a cooler to store cold food at the front desk.

 REUSABLE WATER BOTTLES- Water is free at any quick service location (anywhere that you don’t have to have reservations to eat at).
 We take a collapsible water bottle in with a couple of different Mio or Kool-aide flavors to choose from.
-In a ziplock, of course, you do not want those to leak in your bag!
+In a ziploc, of course, you do not want those to leak in your bag!

 Or you can opt for the powered packets, which we have most recently switched to.